XhovaniM8/jasper-speaker/MILESTONES.md

 - `docs/room-eq.md` with end-to-end walkthrough
 ### Notes
 - HouseCurve ($20/yr, phone mic) is the simpler path; REW (free, requires measurement mic) is more precise
-- Jasper acknowledged this is premature with a single test speaker on a table — goal is to learn the workflow now
+- Single test speaker on a table is not ideal for room correction — goal at this stage is to learn the measurement → filter → DSP workflow
 - CamillaDSP supports loading REW filters directly: https://github.com/HEnquist/camilladsp#using-filters-from-rew
-- Xhovani has access to measurement mics
+- Measurement mics are available
 ### Resources
 - HouseCurve auto-EQ docs: https://housecurve.com/docs/tuning/equalization#automatic-equalization
 - REW: https://www.roomeqwizard.com/